TheCodecOfficial/Validation-Tools/README.md

 ### Image Grids

 We often want to show many renders side-by-side with a varying parameter.
 In the following example, we'll create a sequence of renders with varying color.
 This time, let's use the material preview scene.
-We only want the Nori renders, so we can disable Mitsuba rendering using `nori_only=True`.
+In the Material Preview scene, the objects are named "material_preview", "keylight", "filllight" and "rimlight".
 To loop over colors, we can use the `color_range` utility.

 ``` python
 from validation_tools.scenegen import make_mat_prev_scene, make_material